Injury Attorneys | Restoring LivesTM

 If a settlement brought on behalf of the minor amounts to $10,000 or more, it must be approved by the court and accepted by the parent or guardian.

-A child under the age of 18 cannot file his or her own lawsuit in Indiana.
+Children under the age of eighteen cannot file their own lawsuit in Indiana.
 A parent or guardian may file a claim on the child’s behalf.
-Any child under the age of 7 years is presumed incapable of fault.
-Children between the ages of 8 at and 13 are likewise incapable of fault.
+Any child under the age of seven years is presumed incapable of fault.
+Children between the ages of eight and thirteen are likewise incapable of fault.

-However, children of 14 to 18 years can potentially be charged as adults.
+However, children of fourteen to eighteen years can potentially be charged as adults.
 In children’s personal injury cases, the statue of limitations is extended.
 Ordinarily, an injured child has two years after the incident to file a claim.
-Since children are not able to file claims on their own, the statute of limitations does not necessarily apply until the child turns 18.
+Since children are not able to file claims on their own, the statute of limitations does not necessarily apply until the child turns eighteen.
 If you have specific questions on how long you need to file a claim on behalf of a child, we recommend consulting with a personal injury attorney.
-Most personal injury attorneys offer free consultations.
+The personal injury attorneys at WKW offer free consultations.

 Parents or guardians can delegate the child’s settlement money to:

 No parent should have to endure the trauma of fighting for an injured child.
-At Wilson Kehoe Winingham, our experienced personal injury attorneys are dedicated to your recovery.
-Call us today at 317-920-6400 for a free consultation and case evaluation, or schedule an appointment with us online.
+The experienced Personal Injury Attorneys of Wilson Kehoe Winingham are dedicated to your recovery.
+Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.